Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): Introduction

-Since the approach of \cite{german2017arc} does not easily extend, we go back to reduced cost based filtering to generalize the work of \cite{claus2020wad} which was done in the case of the \constraint{MinimumWeigthAllDifferent} constraint.
 We consider global constraints with assignment costs.
-More precisely, assigning a value $j$ to a variable $X_i$ incurs a cost $c_{ij} \in \N$ and the overall cost is the sum of all individual assignment costs.
-The optimal (minimal) overall cost, with respect to the constraint, is denoted $z^*$.
-Note that soft global constraints might have alternative costs definition but assignment costs are very common.
-In general, the consistency of a given value $j$ of a variable $X_i$ is established by computing the minimum value of the problem restricted with $X_i = j$ which is referred to as the $ij$-optimal value and denoted $z^*_{|ij}$.
-Value $j$ of $X_i$ is inconsistent if $z^*_{|ij}$ is greater than the maximum cost allowed denoted $\overline{Z}$.
-A typical lower bound of $z^*_{|ij}$ is given by the LP reduced cost, $r_{ij,u^*}$ available from an optimal dual solution $u^*$ of the linear relaxation (namely $z^* + r_{ij,u^*} \leq z^*_{|ij}$).
-It was used to perform an incomplete filtering in \cite{FocacciLM02} for the assignment problem.
-However, the value of $r_{ij,u^*}$ depends on the dual solution $u^*$ found and greatly varies in practice from one solution to another.
-We prove that there always exists an optimal dual solution $u^*$ such that the reduced cost $r_{ij,u^*}$ provides the $ij$-optimal value (\ie such that $z^* + r_{ij,u^*} = z^*_{|ij}$).
-Multiple $ij$-optimal values can be provided by a single optimal dual solution and we give a necessary and sufficient condition to identify the $ij$-values that are optimal.
-Eventually, given a set \set{S} of variable-value pairs, we give a sufficient condition for the existence of a single optimal dual solution providing all $ij$-optimal values for \set{S}.
-This condition gives an upper bound on the number of dual solutions needed to ensure AC.
+More precisely, assigning a value to a variable incurs a cost and the overall cost is the sum of all individual costs.
+Soft global constraints might have alternative costs definition but assignment costs are very common.
+The consistency of a given value of a variable can be established by computing the minimum objective value of the problem restricted to the corresponding assignment.
+When this increase of the objective is inconsistent with the upper bound of the cost variable, the value is inconsistent.
+A reduced cost is a typical lower bound of this increase and is obtained for free from a single optimal dual solution as a by-product.
+This filtering is computationally cheap and was used in CP to perform filtering in \citep{focacci1999cost} for the assignment problem, but it remains incomplete.
+The reduced cost depends on the optimal dual solution found so when it is not unique, reduced costs tend to greatly vary in practice from one solution to another.
+When a reduced cost gives the exact increase of the objective, we refer to it as exact.\\

-The reasoning is illustrated with two global constraints : \constraint{MinimumWeightAlldifferent} (referred to as \constraint{MinWAllDiff} for short in the rest of the paper), and \constraint{ShortestPath}.
-The first one enforces $n$ variables to be assigned to distinct values.
-This constraint is related to the assignment problem for which a well-known LP ideal formulation is available.
-The second one, encodes a $s$-$t$-path in an acyclic directed graph of $n$ vertices using \emph{sucessor} variables: each variable is mapped to a variable whose value gives the index of the next vertex in the path (or its self index if the vertex doesn't belong to the path).
-In both cases, the cost of the solution must be below a given upper-bound.